Phyo991/Credit-Card-Fraud-Detection-/README.md

 This project is centered around detecting fraudulent credit card transactions using machine learning models.
-We employ Decision Tree and Support Vector Machine (SVM) models implemented through the Scikit-Learn and Snap ML Python APIs, with a particular emphasis on the use of Snap ML.
+By employing Decision Tree and Support Vector Machine (SVM) models implemented through the Scikit-Learn and Snap ML Python APIs, with a particular emphasis on the use of Snap ML.
 Snap ML stands out as a high-performance machine learning library from IBM, renowned for its efficient CPU/GPU implementations of linear and tree-based models.
 It excels in accelerating ML algorithms, not just through system awareness but also by offering state-of-the-art ML algorithms with superior accuracy.

 Dataset: